Under the Dome with Encore VFX Supervisor Stephan Fleet

 Above and title graphic: From "The Endless Thirst" -- When the town begins to run low on water, the residents of Chester's Mill begin to fight for the remaining resources.
 Meanwhile, Julia discovers a strange connection that two of the town's residents have with the Dome, on UNDER THE DOME, Monday, July 29 (10:00-11:00 PM, ET/PT) on the CBS Television Network.
 Pictured: Rachelle Lefevre as Julia Shumway.
 Photo: Kent Smith.
 All images ©2013 CBS Broadcasting Inc. All Rights Reserved.

 You're going to love this...
-After all, there's no place like Dome.
-Read the rest of his letter here.
+Read more here.